For Saudi tycoons freed from detention, cheers and a business challenge

 Online footage showed Prince Alwaleed waving from a luxury car in a convoy trailed by police as he arrived this week at the Kingdom Center skyscraper one day after his release, and then walking inside with his private physician.

-A source familiar with the matter said the prince received an operational update on his global portfolio, which includes stakes in Twitter, ride-hailing firm Lyft and French hotel operator Accor.
+A source familiar with the matter said the prince received an operational update on his global portfolio, which includes stakes in Twitter (TWTR.K), ride-hailing firm Lyft and French hotel operator Accor (ACCP.PA).

-In the first few days after his detention, the share price of his investment firm Kingdom Holding plunged 23 percent, erasing $2.2 billion of his personal fortune on paper.
+In the first few days after his detention, the share price of his investment firm Kingdom Holding 4280.SE plunged 23 percent, erasing $2.2 billion of his personal fortune on paper.

 After a jump this week, the stock has regained almost all that it lost, but during the prince’s detention the overall stock market rose 10 percent.
 Kingdom shares do not reflect that gain, indicating investors are still applying a discount to his company because of the uncertainty.